Principal Component Analysis#

 Example#

-You are given a sample of genotyped individuals and want to know: Are all individuals in this sample from the same genetic ancestry, or do they come from different populations?
-This is a fundamental question in population genetics and forensics, as population structure can be a major confounder in association studies.
+You have genotyped individuals and want to determine: Do they share the same genetic ancestry, or do they come from different populations?
+Population structure is a major confounder in association studies, making this a fundamental question in population genetics and forensics.

-This is the same generation as we did in the Factor Analysis.
+This is the same generation as we did in the Example 1 in Lecture: factor analysis.

 rm(list=ls())